lilbud/Game-of-the-Month/6 - April 2018 - Earthbound/Description.md

 [Earthbound Fan Site/Wiki](http://starmen.net/mother2/)

+Now here is a link to the [G.O.T.M Art Pack™](https://github.com/lilbud/Game-of-the-Month/tree/master/6%20-%20April%202018%20-%20Earthbound).
+This includes custom box art for ES/Kodi or whatever you use.
+A launching image for the runcommand menu, and an Overlay for in game.

 # Game of the Month Challenge

 This months challenge is [Kingly Regalia I](http://retroachievements.org/Achievement/13463) You must find the Sword of Kings and give it to the Crown Prince of Dalaam; Poo.
 (Obviously this game is full of very mature humor.)
 Have Fun, and don't take any crap from anybody.